 Two studies assessed the impact of district-wide professional development efforts in mathematics and science funded by the National Science Foundation.
-The Algebra Project trained middle school teachers from across the District to teach eighth grade algebra.
+The Algebra Project trained middle school teachers from across the district to teach eighth-grade algebra.
 Science Resource Leaders prepared a team of two science teachers in schools with middle grades to be lead teachers in that curriculum area.
-Two additional evaluations examined the impact of curriculum development efforts by school-based teams of teachers: Women in World History, a curriculum-writing project with teams of teachers in eight high schools, and Caught Between Two Worlds, a multi-cultural thematic curriculum-development initiative by teams of teachers in three middle schools.
-(See Appendix for a list of evaluation reports.).
+Two additional evaluations examined the impact of curriculum development efforts by school-based teams of teachers: Women in World History, a curriculum-writing project with teams of teachers in eight high schools, and Caught Between Two Worlds, a multicultural thematic curriculum development initiative by teams of teachers in three middle schools.
+(See the Appendix for a list of evaluation reports.)

 Because these studies varied so widely in research design, comprehensiveness, and data collection instruments, it was not technically possible to pool results from them.
-The following analysis, therefore, attempts to pull out key findings from the reports on dimensions bearing on social capital formation and summarize the general themes we see in the data.
+In the following analysis, therefore, we attempt to pull out key findings from the reports on dimensions bearing on social capital formation and summarize the general themes we see in the data.